shorebirdtech/handbook/onboarding.md

 Best if it's your primary device, but it's most important that you feel productive on whatever you're using.

+# Day you join
+* There will be some tax paperwork to sign and identity verification to do before you're legally allowed to start working.
+Eric and Rippling will walk you through that.

-# Accounts
+## Accounts

-* Your GSuite account should have been created already.
-If not, please email Eric right away.
+* Your GSuite account should have been created as part of the Rippling onboarding process.
 * You will use your existing GitHub account, but you will be added to the Shorebird organization.
 * You will use your existing Discord account, but you will be added to the